 - When traveling for leisure, try to be flexible with your sightseeing schedule.
 Save the indoor activities such as the museum or shopping for the rainy days.

-Rainy season doesn't have to ruin your trip, just come prepared and you'll be fine.
+Rainy season in China doesn't have to ruin your trip, just come prepared and you'll be fine.
 Here are some thoughts for packing for rainy season.

-- Rain Jackets for the Whole Family.
-I've been caught in rainy weather - rainy season or not - so many times when we travel in China that now rain jackets are on my essentials list no matter where we're going or what the forecast is.
+- Rain jackets for the whole family - We've been caught in rainy weather - rainy season or not - so many times when we travel in China that now rain jackets are on my essentials list no matter where we're going or what the forecast is.

-- Umbrellas.
-Luckily these are plentiful and even if you walk out of the museum to find it pouring, likely as not, an enterprising entrepreneur is standing outside the door selling them for a slight premium.
+- Umbrellas - Luckily umbrellas are plentiful and even if you walk out of the museum to find it pouring, likely as not, an enterprising entrepreneur is standing outside the door selling them for a slight premium.